Kondo overscreening in the presence of superconductivity: Summary of results

 \section{Summary of results}

-The bulk term of the model Hamiltonian Eq.\eqref{modelham} describes a one-dimensional superconductor where the superconducting mass gap $\Delta=2m$ is dynamically generated and the two-point function of the fermionic bilinear $\psi^\dagger_{a-}\psi_{a+}(x)$ acquires non-vanishing vacuum expectation value that falls off algebraically, thereby showing quasi-long range order \cite{andrei1984dynamical}.
-When a spin-$\frac{1}{2}$ particle is attached to the edge of the superconductor, it is the interplay between the bulk attractive interaction and the boundary Kondo effect that leads to an interesting impurity behavior.
-In terms of an RG invariant parameter $d$ that combines both the bulk and boundary running coupling constants, the boundary physics can be classified into four distinct phases as shown in the boundary phase diagram Fig.\ref{fig:phasediag}.
-When the parameter $d\in \mathbb{R}$ or when $d=i\delta$ and $0<\delta <\frac{1}{2}$, corresponding to large impurity coupling $J$ compared to the bulk interaction strength $g$ the impurity is in an overscreened Kondo phase where a multiparticle cloud of massive spinons in the bulk overscreens the spin-1/2 impurity.
+The bulk term of the model Hamiltonian Eq.\eqref{modelham} possesses several interesting properties such as dimensional transmutation, asymptotic freedom, and fractionalized excitations ~\cite{andrei1979diagonalization}.
+It describes a one-dimensional superconductor where the superconducting mass gap $\Delta=2m$ is dynamically generated and the two-point function of the fermionic bilinear $\psi^\dagger_{a-}\psi_{a+}(x)$ acquires a non-vanishing vacuum expectation value that falls off algebraically, thereby showing quasi-long-range order \cite{andrei1984dynamical}.
+When a spin-$\frac{1}{2}$ impurity is attached to the edge of the superconductor, it is the interplay between the bulk attractive interaction (that leads to superconducting order) and the boundary Kondo effect (where cloud of bulk fermion overscreens the impurity) that leads to a very rich impurity behavior: Both the superconducting coupling $g$ and the Kondo coupling $J$ are running coupling constants.
+In the absence of the Kondo coupling $J$, the superconducting coupling $g$ flows to the strong coupling and opens a mass gap in the spin sector of the theory, while the charge decouples and remains massless.
+Likewise, in the absence of the superconducting coupling $J$, the Kondo coupling $g$ flows to an intermediate non-Fermi liquid fixed point where the impurity is overscreened by the bulk fermions such that there is residual impurity entropy of $\frac{1}{2}\ln 2$ signaling a fractionalized degree of freedom (Majorana) at zero temperature.
+When both bulk superconducting coupling $g$ and the boundary Kondo coupling $J$ are present, they both flow.
+In such a case, we identify an RG invariant parameter $d$ that combines both the bulk and boundary running coupling constants.
+In terms of the RG invariant parameter $d$, the boundary physics can be classified into four distinct phases as shown in the boundary phase diagram Fig.~\ref{fig:phasediag}.
+When the parameter $d\in \mathbb{R}$ or when $d=i\delta$ and $0<\delta <\frac{1}{2}$, corresponding to large impurity coupling $J$ compared to the bulk interaction strength $g$ the impurity is in an overscreened Kondo phase where a multiparticle cloud of massive spinons in bulk overscreens the spin-1/2 impurity.
 A new Kondo scale $T_K$ is dynamically generated in this phase, which, among others, characterizes the overscreening cloud.
+Moreover, there is residual impurity entropy of $\frac{1}{2}\ln 2$ just like in the conventional two-channel Kondo problem.
 When $\frac{1}{2}<\delta<1$, an intermediate phase appears where the impurity is still dynamically overscreened by the multiparticle cloud, but there is a unique boundary excitation where a boundary localized edge mode and a one-string solution of Bethe equations form a zero energy singlet excitation.
+This phase blends features of the Kondo phase (impurity screening) and the YSR phase (presence of a boundary excitation).
 So far, when the RG invariant parameter $d$ is real or when $d=i\delta$ is between $0<\delta<1$, the impurity is screened in the ground state by a multiparticle Kondo cloud.
-At $\delta=1$, the model undergoes boundary quantum phase transition where for $\delta>1$, the impurity is no longer screened in the ground state.
-However, when $1<\delta<2$, a mid-gap state forms that can screen the impurity, albeit not in the ground state \footnote{We note that an analogous mid-gap bound mode would exist throughout the phase space in a BCS superconductor with classical impurity \cite{Yu,Shiba,Rusinov} and screen it in the ground state.
-Here, however, the strong quantum fluctuation restricts it to a small region in the phase space}.
+At $\delta=1$, the model undergoes a boundary quantum phase transition, where for $\delta>1$, the impurity is no longer screened in the ground state.
+However, when $1<\delta<2$, a mid-gap state forms that can screen the impurity, albeit not in the ground state.
+Notice that an analogous mid-gap bound mode would exist throughout the phase space in a BCS superconductor with classical impurity \cite{Yu,Shiba,Rusinov} and screen it in the ground state.
+Here, however, the strong quantum fluctuation restricts it to a small region in the phase space.
 Finally, when $\delta>2$, the bulk interaction strength is larger than the boundary interaction strength, and neither the Kondo physics is stabilized nor the midgap state survives in the spectrum.
 Thus, the impurity is no longer screened on any scale, and the model is in the local moment phase.